 West Tamar Cycling Safety Improvements

-The Tasmanian Government has developed a six-point plan to address high priority projects along the West Tamar Highway.
+We have developed a six-point plan to address high priority projects along the West Tamar Highway.

 This plan included as a priority, improvements to cycling facilities and cycling safety on the West Tamar Highway between Launceston and Legana.